imagej/napari-imagej/doc/index.rst

 The napari-imagej plugin strives to unite these communities by providing access to an ImageJ2 instance within a napari widget.
 From this widget, users can launch the ImageJ user interface to run **any** ImageJ ecosystem functionality, and can additionally access **ImageJ2** framework functionality directly from the napari widget.

-napari-imagej handles the burdens of inter-language workflows, enabling accessible, synergistic workflows between the two applications.
+napari-imagej handles the burden of data transfer between these two applications, enabling accessible, convenient, synergistic workflows.

 .. figure:: /doc-images/napari-imagej_front_page.png